 - Airport transfer for participants departing on the ASA ‘designated’ flight

-The tour ends in Pittsburgh.
-Participants travelling on the ASA ‘designated’ flight will transfer to the airport to take their flight home to Australia.
+In the afternoon, participants travelling on the ASA ‘designated’ flight will transfer to the airport to take their flight home to Australia.
 Alternatively, you may wish to extend your stay in the USA.
 Please contact ASA if you require further assistance.
 B